 The video drew endorsements from Donald Trump Jr., who tweeted his approval, and White House spokeswoman Sarah Huckabee Sanders, who told reporters at a briefing that she encouraged “everybody across the country” to view it.
 She characterized it as “a disgrace to all of media, to all of journalism.”

 Yet the video includes several journalistic evasions and shortcuts that would likely elicit outrage from critics if a mainstream news organization had employed the same techniques.

-For example, it never mentions that Bonifield is a producer of health and medical stories, raising questions about how relevant his views are, and how informed he is, about CNN's political coverage.
-It also doesn't disclose that he is based in Atlanta — not in Washington or New York, where most of CNN's coverage of national affairs and politics are produced.
+For example, it never mentions that Bonifield is a producer of health and medical stories, raising questions about how relevant his views are, and how informed he is, about CNN’s political coverage.

-Instead, the video identifies him as a "supervising producer," suggesting a senior decision-making role.
-O'Keefe, who appears on the video as a kind of master of ceremonies, furthers this impression by saying the footage describes "the real motivation behind our dominant media organizations."
+The video identifies him as a “supervising producer,” suggesting a senior decision-making role.
+O’Keefe, who appears on the video as a kind of master of ceremonies, furthers this impression by saying the footage describes “the real motivation behind our dominant media organizations.”

 But CNN said Bonifield speaks only for himself.
 In a statement, it said stood by him and that “diversity of personal opinion is what makes CNN strong.
 We welcome it and embrace it.”
 The network said it had no plans to take any disciplinary action.